Home 9 Countries 9 Wild Cats of Brazil

 • Also known as the little spotted cat, the oncilla is one of the smallest wild cats in the Americas.Wikipedia

-• They are elusive and primarily nocturnal, making them difficult to study in the wild.
+• They are elusive and primarily nocturnal, making it difficult for them to study in the wild.

 Learn more about the oncilla.